Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Stay in a Hotel With a Jacuzzi

-Hotel jacuzzis are the perfect way to unwind from your long, chaotic Disney day.
-Although most hotel pools close at 10 pm, ask your concierge ahead of time and you may luck out with a 24-hour hot tub at your hotel.
+After walking all day at the parks, relax in a soothing jacuzzi to take away the aches and pains of your feet and back.
+Although most hotel pools close at 10 pm, ask your concierge ahead of time and you may luck out with a 24-hour hot tub.

 Pick the Appropriate Season to Visit Disneyland